rclone/rclone/docs/content/flags.md

       --sftp-port string                             SSH port, leave blank to use default (22) --sftp-set-modtime                             Set the modified time on the remote if set. (default true) --sftp-sha1sum-command string                  The command used to read sha1 hashes.
 Leave blank for autodetect.
-      --sftp-use-insecure-cipher                     Enable the use of the aes128-cbc cipher and diffie-hellman-group-exchange-sha256, diffie-hellman-group-exchange-sha1 key exchange.
-Those algorithms are insecure and may allow plaintext data to be recovered by an attacker.
+      --sftp-use-insecure-cipher                     Enable the use of insecure ciphers and key exchange methods.
-      --sftp-user string                             SSH username, leave blank for current username, ncw --skip-links                                   Don't warn about skipped symlinks.
+      --sftp-user string                             SSH username, leave blank for current username, ncw --sharefile-chunk-size SizeSuffix              Upload chunk size.
+Must a power of 2 >= 256k. (default 64M) --sharefile-endpoint string                    Endpoint for API calls.
+      --sharefile-root-folder-id string              ID of the root folder --sharefile-upload-cutoff SizeSuffix           Cutoff for switching to multipart upload. (default 128M) --skip-links                                   Don't warn about skipped symlinks.
       --swift-application-credential-id string       Application Credential ID (OS_APPLICATION_CREDENTIAL_ID)
       --swift-application-credential-name string     Application Credential Name (OS_APPLICATION_CREDENTIAL_NAME)